ArtistXoder/mozmile/README.md

 1) for the Raspberry pi the you go to download folder by going to terminal and typing cd downloads
 2) than you type ./playit-armv7-0.4.3-rc2 if you get permission deined try chmod +x playit-armv7-0.4.3-rc2
 3) or the name of the file it if it has changed it work like your sever connect to their sever so it's doesn't show your real IP but show only their IP they give you.
+Also it's free.

 # List Of Software Installed
 Java 16 Openjdk & Minecraft Server Software